4bh1/cent_setup/README.md

 >Google cloud account<br>
 >gcloud sdk <br>
 >REMBER to change the variable $project_name in gs.sh to your project name

+# Note Variant1.sh
+> variant1.sh no need to run under root privilages but need to add credentials after the execution.
+But remember on a slow connection you will need to re-enter the credentials.

+# Note Variant2.sh
+> variant2.sh need to be exuected as root

 # clicks(Click Stimulator)
 - Stimulates clicks after certain intervals